MicrosoftDocs/windows-itpro-docs/windows/access-protection/hello-for-business/hello-hybrid-cert-whfb-settings-ad.md

 **Applies to**
 -   Windows 10

-> This guide only applies to Windows 10, version 1703 or higher.

 >[!div class="step-by-step"]
 [< Configure Windows Hello for Business](hello-hybrid-cert-whfb-settings.md)
 [ Configure Windows Hello for Business: PKI >](hello-hybrid-cert-whfb-settings-pki.md)

-The key synchronizaqtion process for the hybrid deployment of Windows Hello for Business needs the Windows Server 2016 Active Directory schema.
+The key synchronization process for the hybrid deployment of Windows Hello for Business needs the Windows Server 2016 Active Directory schema.

 >[!IMPORTANT]
+>This guide only applies to Hybrid deployments for Windows 10, version 1703 or higher.
+>
 >If you already have a Windows Server 2016 domain controller in your forest, you can skip **Upgrading Active Directory to the Windows Server 2016 Schema**.

 ## Upgrading Active Directory to the Windows Server 2016 Schema